softgripper/style-guides/java.md

 ### Merge strategy

 - Default: merge commits.
+- Very noise feature branch may be squashed.

-## PR reviews
+## Pull Request reviews

-- PRs are for review, not just approval.
+- Pull Requests are for review, not just approval.
 Review for both requirements and this guide.
 - Aim for <300 LOC of meaningful logic.
-If larger, keep commits focused and the PR description clear.
+If larger, keep commits focused and the Pull Request description clear.
 - Review the code, not the person.
 Optimize for maintainability and clarity.
 - See https://conventionalcomments.org/ for guidance.

-### Java PR checklist
+### Java Pull Request checklist

 - Data flow updated if relevant.
 - Correctness against acceptance criteria.